RickyMexx/yocto-gl-vpt/README.md

 ### Spectral Tracking

 Another implemented approach follows the Spectral Tracking algorithm proposed by [Kutz et al](https://s3-us-west-1.amazonaws.com/disneyresearch/wp-content/uploads/20170823124227/Spectral-and-Decomposition-Tracking-for-Rendering-Heterogeneous-Volumes-Paper1.pdf).
 Each interaction with the volume is now resolved across all the defined spectrum (in our case the 3-channels RGB spectrum).
 We decided to implement Spectral Tracking in order to compare differences between Delta tracking, and the next algorithm that will be proposed, namely Spectral MIS.

+Further details on the implementation [here](/libs/yocto_extension/yocto_extension.cpp).

 ### Unidirectional Spectral MIS